mackenziehuber/E02a-Control-Structures/README.md

    - Run the program and answer the question.
  - Open main08.py.
 What is the purpose of line 9?

+ To keep the program running until the user guesses the correct answer.

    - Why are lines 10–17 indented?

+   They are indented because they are everything that is happening WHILE the user is guessing and the program is runnning, as specified by line 9.

    - Run the program.
 What would happen if line 10 were moved before line 9 (and no longer indented)?

+   The user would have no question to answer and the program would not know what their answer is referring to.

    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)

+   It printed the question, but then printed the associated response continuously, instead of running the program continuously.

  - Open main09.py.
 What is happening on line 13?

+ The program is counting how many responses the user writes to the question.

    - What is the purpose of “count”?

+   The count gives the user a way to track their progress.

    - What is happening on line 22?

+   This is how the program will tell the user how many tries it took them to guess the correct answer after they have guessed it.

    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?